Union Pacific In Utah, 1900-1996

 February 16, 1981

-Union Pacific operated the last train of iron ore from Iron Mountain to the Colorado Fuel & Iron plant in Pueblo, Colo. (source not recorded)
+Union Pacific operated the last train of iron ore from Iron Mountain in Utah, to the Colorado Fuel & Iron plant in Pueblo, Colorado. (source not recorded)

 September 16, 1981